 Responsibility for paying the rent in a roommate situation may be altered by the terms of the lease.

-- interfere, through intimidation, force or threat of force, with any persons' full enjoyment of housing priveleges
+interfere, through intimidation, force or threat of force, with any persons' full enjoyment of housing privileges

 The Fair Housing Act generally exempts owner occupied buildings with no more than four units, single family homes sold or rented without the use of a broker or housing operated by organizations and private clubs that limit occupancy to members.
-Housing determined by the secretarty of HUD or the Department of Labor & Human Rights to be specifically for the eldery is exempt from the familial status and age provisions of the law.
+Housing determined by the Secretary of HUD or the Department of Labor and Human Rights to be specifically for the elderly is exempt from the familial status and age provisions of the law.

 The responsibility of paying for the utility services such as electricity, natural or LP gas, oil, water, wastewater and garbage is generally specified in the lease or rental agreement.
 If this responsibility is not addressed in the lease or rental agreement, there should be a separate agreement or understanding (preferably in writing) addressing this issue.
 The party (landlord or tenant) agreeing to pay for part or all of the utility services should advise the municipal service or utility company who will be receiving the services and who will be paying for those services.

 The obligation of the landlord may be altered somewhat by a contractual agreement (generally a written lease) between the landlord and the tenant.
 However, the landlord must: